URGENT: Due to the COVID-19 Pandemic

 The Franklin County Register of Deeds office administers notary public oaths for Franklin County notaries anytime during the regular business hours, Monday through Friday excluding holidays.
 The fee for the oath is $10.00.
 Once you receive your certification from the Secretary of State's office, you must come into the Register of Deeds office within 45 days to ake your oath and sign the notary form.
-If you do not take your oath within 45 days, your commission will be concelled and you will then have to reapply for a commission, including submitting a new application to the Secretary of State's office.
+If you do not take your oath within 45 days, ** Effective May 4, 2020 through August 1, 2020 - notaries will have 90 days to take their notary oath ** your commission will be concelled and you will then have to reapply for a commission, including submitting a new application to the Secretary of State's office.

 In order to become a Notary Public in the State of NC an individual must meet all of the following requirements:

 - Be at least 18 years of age.

 - Reside or have a regular place of work in this State.

 - Speak, read and write the English language.

 - Possess a high school diploma or equivalent.

 - Pass the course of instruction described in this Article, unless the person is a licensed member of the NC State Bar.